 Frank and Jolene have 2 great children, Neil and Hannah.
 As Hannah arrived to her late teen years, she wanted to escape rural life and moved to Denver and married her truly wonderful husband, Jevin.
-Neil also left home with the words on the day after graduation “Mom, Dad, I love you both, but I hate Boonville and I hate firewood.”
-So Neil moved on, but 2 years later came back as a part time worker, and little by little, also developed a passion for the business.
+Neil, who had planned on a career as a teacher for over a decade, moved to Ukiah and went reluctantly to college for what seemed like a four-year sentence before he could begin work as an elementary or high school history teacher.
+After three years of drudgery, he decided to take a vacation from college, and that vacation felt so good that he decided to make it permanent.
+Having worked in restaurants and landscaping, the easiest next job to get, without even having to fill out an application, was with Frank’s Firewood.
+So Neil came back as a part-time worker, and little by little, also developed a passion for the business.
 Now he is the one that customers know and communicate with as manager and soon to be owner of Frank’s Firewood.

 Frank’s Firewood is now in the beginning of another change.
 What seemed to be a never ending supply of Tan Oak has now been largely eradicated on Corporate forestlands and Jackson State Forest with the poisoning method of “hack and squirt”.
 Studies claim that there is no poison in the smoke of trees killed with the herbicide Imazapyr.
 This probably is true considering how little is used to kill a tree, but studies have been proven wrong in the past, so we don’t procure logs that have been poisoned.
 Although the company is still able to procure some tracts of Tan Oak that are not poisoned, local Eucalyptus, and Almond wood from the Central Valley are now starting to be brought in by Frank’s Firewood to make up the difference of the shortage of Tan Oak.